dlkw/conjurup/README.md

 ### Write some functions implementing endpoints

-The functions you wish to make available via RESTful API may be toplevel functions or methods of a class.
+The functions you wish to make available via RESTful API may be either toplevel functions or methods of a class.

 ```ceylon